devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 19: Simplified Wisgen WisdomBLoC with async\* [(Faust 2019)](https://github.com/Fasust/wisgen)*

 This marks the end of my introduction to streams.
-It can be a challenging topic wrap your head around at first so if you still fell like you want to learn more I can highly recommend this article by Didier Boelens [(Boelens 2018a)](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/) or this 8 minute tutorial video by the Flutter Team [(Google LLC 2019d)](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t)
+It can be a challenging topic wrap your head around at first so if you still feel like you want to learn more I can highly recommend this article by Didier Boelens [(Boelens 2018a)](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/) or this 8-minute tutorial video by the Flutter Team [(Google LLC 2019d)](https://www.youtube.com/watch?v=nQBpOIHE4eE&list=PLjxrf2q8roU2HdJQDjJzOeO6J3FoFLWr2&index=17&t)

 ## Side Note on Communication with the Web

-I just wanted to end this chapter with showing you how the API Repository of Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:
+I just wanted to end this chapter by showing you how the API Repository of Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen) actually looks like and give some input of why it looks the way it does:

 ``` dart
 import 'dart:convert';